Mega-Gorilla/AITuber_Mirai_Chan_v1.0/README.md

 > Save it in this state.

 ## Launch
-Run the following code to launch AITuber.
+Run main.py to execute the script.(When running main.py, OBS, Vtube Studio, and VoiceVox need to be running.)

 Upon first execution, a screen will appear in VTS; please grant permission.
 <div align="center">